ZXShady/zxshady.github.io/behind_the_templates_enchantum.md

 # Compiler Signature Hacking

-Just like magic_enum, enchantum relies on the same trick: compiler-specific builtins like `__PRETTY_FUNCTION__` for gcc and clang and `__FUNCSIG__` for msvc.
+Just like magic_enum, enchantum (and all "reflection" libraries) relies on the same trick: compiler-specific builtins like `__PRETTY_FUNCTION__` for gcc and clang and `__FUNCSIG__` for msvc.
 These include the full function signature which includes the template parameters at compile time, which we can abuse for our advantage.

 ```cpp
 template <auto V>